How To Deal With Stress

 Hormones, which cause stress, will increase our hearing to help us sense danger.

-Similarly, these hormones dilate the eyes, which can cause the muscles of the eye becoming fatigued.
+These hormones dilate the eyes, which can cause the muscles of the eye becoming fatigued.

 Both of these issues can lead to headaches or an overstimulation of the thyroid.